duembgen/popcor/docs/source/quickstart.rst

 For the standard usage, the user first needs to define a custom **Lifter** class which essentially contains all elements related to the QCQP problem formulation.
 This class should inherit from :ref:`StateLifter`.
-A basic skeleton of such a Lifter class is provided in :ref:`ExampleLifter`.
+A basic skeleton of such a Lifter class is provided in :ref:`Example for AutoTight`.
 The main purpose of this class is that it provides all basic operations related to the problem formulation, such as:

 - to sample feasible states (:meth:`popr.lifters.StateLifter.sample_theta`),